Sharathchenna/MacroBalance/README.md

 - PostHog for analytics
 - All contributors and users of the app

-# MacroTracker RevenueCat Hard Paywall Implementation
+# MacroTracker Superwall + RevenueCat Hard Paywall Implementation

 ## Overview

-MacroTracker implements a hard paywall approach using RevenueCat.
+MacroTracker implements a hard paywall approach using **Superwall** for paywall presentation and **RevenueCat** for subscription management.
 A hard paywall blocks access to the entire app until a subscription is purchased.
-This is different from a soft paywall, which would allow partial access to app features.

 ## Implementation Details

-### PaywallGate Component
+### SuperwallGate Component

-The implementation uses a `PaywallGate` component that wraps all routes in the app.
-This gate checks if the user has a valid subscription before allowing access to any screen.
+The implementation uses a `SuperwallGate` component that wraps all routes in the app.
+This gate integrates with Superwall to present paywalls and checks RevenueCat for subscription validation.

 Key features:
 - Blocks all app functionality until a subscription is purchased
-- No trial or free tier access
+- Remote paywall configuration via Superwall dashboard
+- A/B testing and analytics through Superwall
-- Clear subscription options with RevenueCat's PaywallView
+- RevenueCat handles subscription management
 - Proper subscription status management

-### RevenueCat Integration
+### Superwall + RevenueCat Integration

+**Superwall** is used for:
+1. Remote paywall configuration
+2. A/B testing capabilities
+3. Paywall presentation and UI
+4. Analytics and conversion tracking

-RevenueCat is used for:
+**RevenueCat** is used for:
 1. In-app purchase management
 2. Subscription validation
 3. Cross-platform subscription handling
-4. Paywall presentation
+4. Subscription status monitoring

 ## Code Structure

 ### Key Components

-1. **PaywallGate**: Wraps all routes and checks subscription status
+1. **SuperwallGate**: Wraps all routes and manages paywall presentation
-2. **PaywallScreen**: Handles displaying the RevenueCat paywall UI
+2. **SuperwallService**: Handles Superwall SDK integration
+3. **SuperwallPlacements**: Defines placement constants and helper methods
-3. **SubscriptionProvider**: Manages subscription state throughout the app
+4. **SubscriptionProvider**: Manages subscription state throughout the app

 ### Configuration

+Both SDKs are initialized in `main.dart`:
+- Superwall SDK with API key for paywall presentation
-The RevenueCat SDK is initialized in `main.dart` with the appropriate API keys for each platform.
+- RevenueCat SDK with API keys for subscription management

 ## App Store Submission Guidelines